Accounting and Auditing Standards Update (24 Hrs)

 • Recall the IRS rules as when an entity should and should not capitalize a lease for tax purposes

-Chapter 5: GAAP for Selected Income Tax Issues
+Chapter 5: GAAP and Financial Reporting for Selected Income Tax Issues- Including Changes Made by the OBBBA- 2026

 After studying the Chapter 5 course material, you will be able to: